phyletica/ecoevolity-model-prior/docs-source/source/sample-priors.rst

     The expected (orange line) and sampled (histogram) prior distribution on divergence times for the DP model.

+The ``prior-leaf_population_size.pdf`` plot shows the expected gamma prior distribution on the effective size of the descendant populations (orange line) against a histogram of the descendant population sizes sampled during the ``ecoevolity`` analysis.
+Bingo:

 .. figure:: /images/prior-sampling-dpp-prior-leaf_population_size.png
     :align: center